 Gary Griffith launches bid for St Joseph

-GARY GRIFFITH, head of the National Transformation Alliance (NTA), launched his bid to win the St Joseph seat in next year's general elections, with a soup lime at the party's Mount Lambert headquarters.
-Along with his wife Nicole Dyer-Griffith and party officials and supporters, he distributed cups of corn soup plus party leaflets to passing walkers and drivers.
-"This is our official launch."
+GARY GRIFFITH, head of the National Transformation Alliance (NTA), launched his bid to win the St Joseph seat in next year's general election with a soup lime at the party's Mt Lambert headquarters.

-He recalled the NTA headquarters being opened a few months ago and his past remark he would contest St Joseph, now held by Health Minister Terrence Deyalsingh.
+He recalled the NTA headquarters being opened a few months ago and his past remark that he would contest St Joseph, now held by Health Minister Terrence Deyalsingh.

 "Now we are actually starting our campaign.
 It's a visibility presence."

-He said TT has never seen a political leader on the ground as much as he has been.
 "People recall my time as CoP being very accessible.
 I was the same as minister of national security.
 So this is nothing new.

 "In one day in the local government election, I walked more than every other political leader combined in the whole campaign.
+This was because of my fitness, tenacity, capability, heart and determination to be on the ground as much as possible."

 Griffith alleged other politicians just want to turn up in constituencies when the election bell is rung.

-"I intend to walk the length and breadth of the constituency."
 He said in the local election he used to walk eight or nine hours per day, in areas like San Fernando, Sangre Grande and the East-West Corridor from Diego Martin and Carenage through to Arima.

-"What you are going to see is a different type of politics with the NTA."
-He said one political figure, whom he said may or may not have a party, spends his time daily attacking him.
+He said one political figure, who he said may or may not have a party, spends his time daily attacking him.

 "That is not the kind of politics young people are interested in.

-"Our job is not to destroy, attack, divide or discredit."
 The NTA's job, he said, was to unite people and make TT a better place.

-Griffith said the NTA has named custodians for several seats as likely eventual candidates.
+Griffith said the NTA has named "custodians" for several seats as likely eventual candidates.
 Custodians have been chosen for Barataria/San Juan, Lopinot/Bon Air West, Chaguanas East, Port of Spain and Diego Martin Central.
-Promising to soon name custodians for San Fernando West, Moruga, Sangre Grande, La Horquetta/Talparo and Arima, he said, "There will be some eye-opening names!"
-He said in the event of a political alliance, negotiations over candidates would occur but without an alliance, all NTA custodians would be set to become candidates.

 Recalling the People's Partnership coalition, he said in 2010 one party took control, in turn ruining the Congress of the People.